Schedule Your Bone Grafting Consultation Today! Appointments Special Offers

 After the procedure you will likely be given antibiotics as well as pain medication.
 You will be asked to follow a restricted diet of soft foods such as pastas, mashed potatoes, and applesauce for a short time following your bone grafting procedure.
 It will often be about six to nine months following the bone graft before your doctor will be able to perform your dental implant procedure.

 If you are looking to replace missing teeth with a dental implant procedure, a bone graft is sometimes required to provide enough bony support.
-Call your doctor today to schedule your consultation.
+Call us today to schedule your consultation.